 Green: Baby spinach pulp.
 Simply place 150g of baby spinach in a colander.
 Pour a full kettle of boiling water over the spinach and then leave to cool enough to handle.
 Squeeze as much of the moisture out as possible and place it in a food processor.
-Blend it into the smooth green mixture.
-Beat the two eggs with the spinach mixture.
-Use about 250g of flour to make up for the extra moisture from spinach, but you may need to adjust the amounts slightly whilst you knead.
+Blend it into a very smooth green paste.
+Beat two whole eggs with the spinach mixture.
+Use about 250g of flour to make up for the extra moisture from the spinach, but you may need to adjust the amounts slightly whilst you knead.
 Add a tablespoon of water if your pasta dough is too dry.
 If it’s too sticky, add some more flour.

 Black: squid (cuttlefish) ink.
 First, add 4g of squid ink to your eggs or water and beat to combine (don’t worry if it doesn’t blend in well, it will all combine in the kneading process).
 We use and love Nortindal Ink.
 It comes in handy 4g sachets, so they are not messy to use and store!
-Link to squid ink, here.
 Then make your pasta as normal (plus account for some extra time to wash your hands…don’t worry it doesn’t stain your skin).

 - Malloreddus: Also known as Sardinian Gnocchi.
 Similar to Cavatelli, Malloreddus have ridges on the outside that also help capture as much sauce as possible (always a winner!).
-You will ideally need a gnocchi board to create these, but you can get away by rolling them off the back of a large fork to create ridges.
+You will ideally need a gnocchi board to create this pasta from Southern Italy, but you can get away by rolling them off the back of a large fork to create ridges.

-- Fusilli al Ferretto: Spiral shaped pasta, that can be made at home with the help of a metal skewer or any other thin metal rod.
-Takes a bit of practice (see video above), but once you’ve mastered the technique you will have a lovely bowlful of home-made Fusilli al Faretto in minutes!
+- Fusilli al Ferretto: Spiral-shaped pasta, that can be made at home with the help of a metal skewer or any other thin metal rod.
+It takes a bit of practice (see the video above), but once you’ve mastered the technique you will have a lovely bowlful of homemade swirly pasta – Fusilli al Faretto – in minutes!

-- Trofie: twisted pasta from Liguria, trofie get their name from Ligurian verb ‘to rub’ referring to the shaping motion required to make them.
+- Trofie: twisted pasta from Liguria, Northern Italy, trofie get their name from the Ligurian verb ‘to rub’ referring to the shaping motion required to make these little guys.

 - Foglie D’Olivo: literally meaning ‘olive leaf’ in Italian, these are extremely easy to create with only a butter knife.
 Try making them with green (spinach) coloured pasta dough.
 A plate full of little olive leaves looks fantastic!

-If you do have a pasta rolling machine and would like to use it, there are plenty more shapes you can create with your pasta dough.
-The video below shows how we make a simple egg pasta dough (Pasta all’uovo) and use it to make six pasta shapes.
+If you do have a pasta rolling machine and would like to use it, there are various shapes you can create with your pasta dough.
+The video below shows how we make a simple egg pasta dough (Pasta all’uovo) and use it to make six hand-rolled pastas.

 - Lasagne Sheet: All rolled pasta starts as a lasagne sheet.
-Simply roll your pasta dough, trim the edges to create a rectangle and you have fresh homemade lasagna sheets.
+Simply roll your dough into thin pasta sheers, trim the edges to create rectangles and you have fresh homemade lasagna sheets.
 Use them to make lasagna or improvised Cannelloni with Kale and Feta!

 - Linguine: similar to spaghetti, but flat rather than round, and about 4mm in width.
 The name ‘linguine’ means little tongues in Italian.

-- Pappardelle: a wide (9mm-2.5cm) ribbon pasta, that can have either a straight or a fluted edge.
-Pappardelle is traditionally served with rich tomato or meaty ragu sauces.
+- Pappardelle: a wide (9mm-2.5cm) ribbon pasta, that can have either a straight or a fluted/ serrated edge.
+Pappardelle is traditionally served with rich tomato or meaty sauces (ragu).

 - Farfalle & Strichetti: Farfalle is butterfly-shaped pasta and has fluted edges.
-On the other hand, Stritchetti is a regional pasta native to Modena and have straight cut edges and look like bow-ties.
-Very simple to make, yet extremely impressive looking pasta
+On the other hand, Stritchetti is a regional pasta native to Modena and has straight-cut edges and has bow-tie shape.
+Very simple to make, yet extremely impressive-looking pasta